In asset pricing, there are two main approaches: equilibrium models and arbitrage pricing models.

 where $E(R_i)$ is the expected return of asset $i$, $R_f$ is the risk-free rate, $\beta_i$ is the sensitivity of the asset’s return to the market return, and $E(R_m)$ is the expected return of the market.

 How do we establish this relationship?
-Why does this model make sense in the first place?
-In the CAPM section below, we will explore how we derive the CAPM.
-We are taking an equilibrium approach, and we will also discuss the assumptions behind it.
+Why does this model make sense?
+In the CAPM section below, we will explore the derivation of the CAPM using the equilibrium approach and discuss its underlying assumptions.

-Factor models are trying to explain the return of an asset based on a set of factors, if it follows a linear relationship, we can use the linear regression to estimate the parameters as follows:
+Factor models aim to explain the return of an asset based on a set of factors.
+If the relationship is linear, we can use linear regression to estimate the parameters:

 \[E(R_i) = \alpha + \beta_1 F_1 + \beta_2 F_2 + ... + \beta_n F_n\]